georgefprice/georgefprice.github.io/_pages/about.md

 ---

 ## About
+Good call — yes, totally doable.
+Here’s a revised, clean and professional version without using "I" as the subject:

+---

+Data Scientist at [Niche Health & Social Care Consulting](https://www.nicheconsult.co.uk), specialising in capacity and demand modelling, strategic analytics, and interactive dashboard development to support NHS services across the UK.
+Projects focus on transforming healthcare data into actionable insights that improve patient care and system efficiency.

-Attained a PhD in Applied Mathematics at The University of Manchester, where my thesis title was 'Modelling of Solute Transport Past a Disordered Uptake Field'.
-My supervisor and co-supervisor were [Prof. Oliver E. Jensen](https://personalpages.manchester.ac.uk/staff/oliver.jensen/) and [Dr. Igor L. Chernyavsky](http://math-biophys.info/wiki/) respectively.
-I previously co-organised the weekly student [Informal Applied Seminar](http://events.manchester.ac.uk/calendar/tag:ser-se-maths-appliedinformal/), where PhD students in applied mathematics discuss their research within the department.
-I also acted as treasurer for the [Manchester SIAM-IMA Student Chapter](https://www.maths.manchester.ac.uk/~siam/), which promotes applied mathematics and computational science to both undergraduate and postgraduate university students through a variety of events.
+Completed a PhD in Applied Mathematics at The University of Manchester, with research centred on modelling solute transport in complex systems.
+Thesis titled "Modelling of Solute Transport Past a Disordered Uptake Field," supervised by [Prof. Oliver E. Jensen](https://personalpages.manchester.ac.uk/staff/oliver.jensen/) and [Dr. Igor L. Chernyavsky](http://math-biophys.info/wiki/).

+Experience includes co-organising the weekly [Informal Applied Seminar](http://events.manchester.ac.uk/calendar/tag:ser-se-maths-appliedinformal/) for postgraduate researchers and serving as treasurer for the [Manchester SIAM-IMA Student Chapter](https://www.maths.manchester.ac.uk/~siam/), promoting applied mathematics and computational science through student-led events and initiatives.

+Awarded a [Level 4 Data Analyst Apprenticeship](https://www.qa.com/apprenticeships/data/data-analyst-level-4/) with Distinction in 2024, with additional training in data governance, machine learning, cloud-based analytics, and data visualisation using SQL, Python, R, Azure, and Power BI.

 ## Qualifications